certainty/madmacs/README.md

 Use `M-o` in any mode that is supported by [casual suite](https://github.com/kickingvegas/casual-suite) to fire up the transient menu.

+**The rest is just Emacs**

+For the rest just use the normal emacs keybindings.

 ## Usage of LLM / AI to assist programming

 I've enabled and configured GitHub Copilot and GPTel, ready to be used from within Emacs.
 Copilot is used for auto-completion of code, while GPTel is made available to interact in any buffer.